-Pastors and preachers are people with personality strengths and weaknesses just like everybody else.
-They’re anointed and God called, but that doesn’t mean they lose their distinctiveness.
+Pastors and preachers are people with personality strengths and weaknesses, just like everybody else.
+They’re anointed, and God called, but that doesn’t mean they lose their distinctiveness.
 Pastors are not monolithic.
 This diversity of personalities and leadership styles is helpful and necessary for the overall health of the Church.

 I’m fascinated by personality studies.
 There are hundreds of them (I still prefer Why You Act the Way You Do? by Tim Lahaye).
-Like many teenagers, I was awkward with a touch of moroseness; understanding why people acted the way they acted helped me make sense of the world, and it still does (here’s a very brief online temperament test that tends to be scary accurate).
+Like many teenagers, I was awkward with a touch of moroseness; understanding why people acted the way they worked helped me make sense of the world, and it still does (here’s a very brief online temperament test that tends to be scary accurate).

 From a ministry leadership standpoint, having a grasp of basic personality types is invaluable.
-When you understand personality differences you are less likely to be offended or caught off guard by common weaknesses.
+When you understand personality differences, you are less likely to be offended or caught off guard by common weaknesses.
 You spot strengths faster and see buried potential in people as well.

+I’m a pastor’s kid and a pastor.
+I’ve spent my whole life observing preachers and pastors from all around the world.
+I love pastors and have been blessed with the opportunity to interact with dynamic preachers regularly.
+Over the years, I’ve observed fourteen distinct pastoral leadership styles that directly result from personality types and influences.
 Most pastors and preachers are a mixture of several of these styles but predominated by one.
 Each of the styles listed below contains distinct giftings and shortcomings.
-I don’t think one style is any better than the other.
-What’s important, regardless of which leadership style a personality enables, is that the strengths are cultivated and the weaknesses are minimized.
+I don’t think one type is any better than the other.
+What’s essential, regardless of which leadership style a personality enables, is that the strengths are cultivated, and the weaknesses are minimized.

 My prayer is that this list will be helpful to pastors and maybe a few saints as well.
 Most problems between saints and pastors are nothing more than personality conflicts.
 Many saints misunderstand their pastor’s personality and find unnecessary offense and vice versa.
 I highly respect and honor every pastoral temperament and mean no disrespect by discussing them in this format.
 The Bible gives us snapshots of spiritual leaders from diverse backgrounds and emphasizes drastic differences between personalities.
 It’s still that way today.

 So, let’s jump into the fourteen distinct pastoral personalities and their resulting leadership styles.
-Remember as you read, you or your pastor are likely a blend of more than one of these styles, but one will outshine the others.
+Remember, as you read, you or your pastor are likely a blend of more than one of these styles, but one will outshine the others.

 - The Theologian is a master of doctrinal dispositions and a student of Scriptural nuance.
 They are intensely smart.
 The Theologian is well versed in even the most obscure details of Scripture.
 Minutia matters in a big way to this kind of pastor.
 They’re likely to be a more introverted temperament with a strong sense of self-discipline.
-The Theologian’s quiet confidence and knowledge inspires and brings clarity to those around him.
+The Theologian’s quiet confidence and knowledge inspire and bring clarity to those around him.